 Developing and testing innovative treatment strategies for women's cancers

-Researchers in the Women's Cancer Program have made a number of advances in this area, including:
+Our investigators have made a number of key advances in this research area, including:

-- Studying the pharmacogenetics of tamoxifen in secondary analyses of prospective trials and leading the Clinical Pharmacogenetics Implementation Consortium (CPIC) practice guidelines regarding the use of CYP2D6 genotype to guide tamoxifen treatment.
-Read more about the international practice guidelines for tamoxifen treatment.
+- Studying the pharmacogenetics of tamoxifen in secondary analyses of prospective trials and leading the Clinical Pharmacogenetics Implementation Consortium (CPIC) practice guidelines about the use of CYP2D6 genotype to guide tamoxifen treatment

-- In collaboration with the National Cancer Institute, developing and completing a phase I study of Z-endoxifen, the active metabolite of tamoxifen.
-Read more about Z-endoxifen as a potential breast cancer treatment.
+- In collaboration with the National Cancer Institute, developing and completing a phase I study of Z-endoxifen, the active metabolite of tamoxifen